BEV-Patch-PF: Particle Filtering with BEV-Aerial Feature Matching for Off-Road Geo-Localization: Particle Filtering with BEV--Aerial Feature Matching Particle Filtering with BEV-Aerial Feature Matching

-We propose \textsc{BEV-Patch-PF}, a sequential localization framework that combines a particle filter with a learned observation model based on bird's-eye-view (BEV) and aerial feature matching.
-Particles are reweighted using a similarity score computed between an onboard-sensed BEV representation and a corresponding aerial map patch predicted for each particle's pose.
-This filtering loop allows the system to maintain robust localization in challenging environments.
+We propose \bpp, a sequential localization framework that combines particle filtering with a learned observation model based on bird's-eye-view (BEV) and aerial feature matching.
+At each time step, particles are reweighted using a similarity score between the onboard BEV representation and the corresponding aerial feature patch sampled at each particle pose.
+This recursive filtering loop enables robust localization in challenging environments.